 Truth: you can easily get free radicals from inorganic copper.
 But when it comes to copper that converted to organic forms, it can be used on the skin with minimal risk.

 Myth: you cannot combine copper peptides and vitamin C

-Copper peptides are used in combination with Retin-A (tretinoin) to reduce the inflammation on the skin after cosmetic procedures like laser treatment, dermabrasion, and chemical peels.
+Copper peptides used in combination with Retin-A (tretinoin) to reduce inflammation on the skin after cosmetic procedures.
+Like laser treatment, dermabrasion, and chemical peels.